q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 ````

-This command tells Sphinx to generate your documentation as html pages.
+This command tells Sphinx to generate your documentation as HTML pages.
 With this command, we are building HTML files from the reStructuredText files.

 Now notice when you type `ls` some new directories have appeared.